What is a Christian Science nurse and what do they do?

 What does the Christian Science Nurse Service of New Hampshire charge for services?

 Home visits are $55 per hour in ¼ hour increments, with a minimum charge of $55.
-Travel is billed at $.45 per mile for a round-trip from 33 School Street, Concord, NH to your residence.
+Travel is billed at an hourly rate of $25 plus $.45 per mile for a round-trip from 33 School Street, Concord, NH to your residence.
 By using the Concord address for all calculations the charge will not vary depending on which Christian Science nurse responds to a call, or where they may be coming from.
 Supplies are billed at cost.
 Some health insurance policies cover care provided by a Journal-listed Christian Science visiting nurse.
 Benevolence is available, including a “friendly visit” (i.e. free introductory visit).

 I have heard of New Hampshire Home for Christian Scientists and Tallwood House.
 Are these different names for the same organization?